 - Heat oil in a pan or kadai.

-- Add bay leaf, cardamom and cinnamon to the pan.
+- Add bay leaf, cardamom, cloves, black pepper, and cinnamon to the pan.

-- Next add onion paste and saute till it's translucent and leaves oil on sides.
+- Next, add onion paste and saute till it's translucent and release oil on the sides.

-- Add tomato puree and simmer till it's cooked.
+- Add tomato puree and simmer for 2 minutes or till it's cooked well.

-- Now add all dry spices and salt.
-Saute for 2 minutes.
+- Now add all ground dry spices (except kasuri methi) and season with salt.

-- Then add 1/4 cup of water and simmer for a minute till it starts boiling.
+- Then add ยผ cup of water and simmer for 2 - 3 minutes till it starts boiling.

-- Add boiled chickpeas or chole to it.
+- Add boiled chickpeas to it.
 Add water to it.

 - Now either pressure cook for one or two whistle or simmer in the same pan for another 5 - 7 minutes.